 The Board of Directors delegates any of their powers to Committees consisting of such members of their body as they think fit and have oversight functions on the Committees.
-The Board also delegates authority to the Management in line with best practices, for the day-to- day Management of the Bank through the MD/CEO, who is supported by the Executive Directors.
+The Board also delegates authority to the Management in line with best practices, for the day-to- day Management of the Bank through the MD/CEO, who is supported in this task by the Four (4) Management Staff.